organics2016/pojo2json/README.md

  }
 }
 ```
-Perhaps both will happen for entity but this entity are not suitable for JSON.
+Perhaps both will happen for entity but this entity are not suitable for JSON.<br>
-So you can try to serialize your POJO using Jackson to see what happens.
+So you can try to serialize your POJO using Jackson to see what happens.<br>
 What is a POJO?
 I think it's least an anemia model.

 - How to solve this problem?